 What is Mid-Valley Mutations?

-Mid-Valley Mutations is an experimental radio music program hosted and mixed by Austin Rich and horridus.
+Mid-Valley Mutations is an experimental radio music program hosted and mixed by Austin Rich.
 It is the most recent iteration of a show Austin’s been hosting since 1998, going by different names and carried on different stations in the nearly 20 years since his first broadcast.
 Austin’s influences are equal parts Gary Owens, Firesign Theater & Don Joyce, presenting music, samples, academic research and loud guitars into a pastiche he calls “Audio Essays,” where these elements blend in an orchestrated form to present radio that is as experimental as the music that is supporting it.

 Mid-Valley Mutations: Old Fashioned Radio, the way grandma used to make.